 Since I didn’t have the funds at the time to do Research & Development (R&D), I waited and went back to project management for my livelihood, pursuing my plans when I could.
 Luckily, last year, I was able to proceed with the R&D with a great team including Meredith Sarah Klein, a Los Angeles private chef, and yoga and mindfulness teacher, who creates internationally inspired, Ayurvedically-influenced, holistic, organic cuisine, and Jim Broussalian, an accomplished expert in menu/product innovation and R&D processes in the retail food service industry.

 This team spent the last year working on delicious almond/cashew milk (dairy-free) flavors that anyone can enjoy.
-Originally, the plan wasn’t to be all vegan, however, we did create this delicious product and so there is no reason not to be vegan, organic and gluten free, as we are.
-Vegan or not, I guarantee that you will fall in love our soft serve!
+Originally, the plan wasn’t to be all vegan, however, we did create this delicious product and so there is no reason not to be vegan, organic, and gluten-free, as we are.
+Vegan or not, I guarantee that you will fall in love with our soft serve!

 About Me - Melissa

 I started practicing yoga in 2009 at the urging of my chiropractor.
 I had chronic pain and had sought relief for a few years.
 My chiropractor thought that yoga might help me.
 Not only did yoga relieve my chronic pain, but it brought me a more peaceful mind, and open heart, increased confidence and introduced me to a community of like-minded people.
 I fell in love with yoga and it has helped me in every aspect of my life.

 I was fortunate to take a year off from my corporate job in 2011.
 I call that my “yoga bubble” year.
 I did yoga teacher training, worked at the yoga studio front desk, took workshops, and lots of classes, taught yoga, went on retreats, and just immersed myself in everything yoga.
 It was the best year of my life and also the year that the idea of Yoga-urt was born.